eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 Few other languages have anything like this.
 Modula-2 and Ada work kind of like this, but they are much lower-level languages than OCaml.

+Modules are similar to type classes in Haskell, but they are more general:

+1. A module can have multiple types, not just one.
+2. Multiple modules can implement the same iterface, while in Haskell, a type can only implement a type class in one way.

 ## Modules Hide Too Much {#hiding}

 - example